-To send background updates to your app, your development team needs to implement silent or background notifications when integrating the Swrve SDK.
+To send background updates to your app, your development team must implement silent or background notifications when integrating the Swrve SDK.
 For more details, see the relevant platform guide.

 Creating a background update campaign